 Upon the death of a joint owner, ownership of the account transfers to the surviving joint owner(s) regardless of any provisions the decedent may have made in a written will.

 Example: Debbie states in her will that she bequeaths all property to her niece, Bethany.
 However, Debbie has a certificate of deposit (CD) in joint tenancy with her son, Chris.
-Chris will recieve the CD because of the joint tenancy with right of survivorship title.
+Chris will receive the CD because of the joint tenancy with right of survivorship title.
 If Debbie wants Bethany to become the beneficiary of the CD she needs to remove the name of Chris as a joint owner.
 Once the change is accomplished, Debbie’s written will controls who receives the CD upon her death.

 If a dispute arises between the surviving joint owners regarding withdrawals or transactions made by one of the owners, that disagreement is between the owners and not the financial institution holding the account.